patricklague/ConfBuster/README.md

 ![minipic](http://132.203.89.236/ConfBuster/conformational-range-3.png)

 Lowest energy conformation is in green (conf-16.mol2 in the matrix below).
 PDB structure is in cyan.
-RMSD between conf-16.mol2 and PDB structure is of 0.405 over all atoms.
+RMSD between conf-16.mol2 and PDB structure is of 0.405 Angstrom over all atoms.
 All sampled conformations are in black thin lines to show the conformational range of the macrocycle.

-Using the ConfBuster-Analysis.py module allows to compare the n best results with a reference or the initial structure.
+Using the ConfBuster-Analysis.py module ($ ConfBuster-Analysis.py -i macro-1w96 -R macro-1w96.mol2 -n 20) allows to compare the n best results with a reference or the initial structure.
 Results will be shown as a 2d RMSD matrix of n conformations.
 On the right, an energy bar (from green to purple) between the best and worst energy is displayed.

 ![minipic](http://132.203.89.236/ConfBuster/Heatmap_20.png)

 **Other examples are provided in the directory "Examples"**

 # How to cite ConfBuster
-A publication describing ConfBuster is submitted.
+A manuscript describing ConfBuster is under review.
 This section will be updated as soon as possible.
 However, if using ConfBuster, we recommend to cite the present GitHub page.
 # License
 >ConfBuster Suite
 >Copyright (C) 2017  Xavier Barbeau, Antony T. Vincent and Patrick Lagüe